Concerts

 New to classical concerts in Sheffield?

 Sheffield is a very friendly city and classical concert-going tends to be easy and relaxed.
 Wear anything that you feel comfortable in.
-Some people dress up because they are attending the concert as a special celebration; others go in jeans and T-shirt – anything goes!
-However, to make sure everyone has a great evening, please
+Some people dress up because they are attending the concert as a special celebration; others go in jeans and T-shirt – it really is the case that anything goes!
+Most classical concerts last about an hour and a half to two hours with a 20 minute interval in between, during which time you can generally get a drink and a snack.
+Our audiences are made up of friendly people from a range of backgrounds – they certainly aren’t highbrow or anything!

-• turn your mobile phone completely off before the concert begins
+• turn off your mobile phone sound before the concert begins

 • don’t video or record any part of the performance

-• arrive in good time; if you are late you may have to wait outside the hall for a while to make sure audience members aren’t disturbed, so you might miss part of the concert.
+• arrive in good time; if you’re late you may have to wait outside the hall for a while or sit at the back, to make sure audience members aren’t disturbed, so you might miss part of the concert.

 See What’s On this week in Sheffield on the Classical Sheffield website